microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

    ;
 ```

 From this grammar snippet, the parser generation tool will create a pairVisit method to a base visitor that we have to implement.
-By overriding this method, when walker visit the pair node, it calls the visit method of the node.
+By overriding this method, when a walker visits the pair node, it calls the visit method of the node.
 We can do our own work such as translation in the visit method.

 **Figure 2**
 ![](antlr4_parse_tree_1.png)